How does it differ from mandatory HMO licensing?

 When does a council introduce additional licensing?

-A council can designate an additional licensing scheme if it considers that a significant proportion of HMOs in the area are being managed sufficiently ineffectively as to give rise to problems, or are likely to give rise to problems.
+A council can designate an additional licensing scheme if it considers that a significant proportion of HMOs in the area are being managed ineffectively and are giving rise, or are likely to give rise, to problems for occupiers or the wider area.

-Before designating a scheme, the council must carry out a 10-week public consultation, demonstrate evidence of the problem, and consider alternatives to licensing.
-Schemes covering a large proportion of the area may need Secretary of State approval.
+Before designating a scheme, the council must carry out a consultation, publish evidence, and consider alternatives to licensing.
+Larger designations may need Secretary of State approval.

 What are the penalties?